amandathewebmaster/amandathewebmaster/README.md

 ## Hi there 👋

+I'm Amanda, a weird transfem and a webmaster who owns https://amandassmallcorner.neocities.org

+##
 <!--
 **amandathewebmaster/amandathewebmaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.